tghazal/mongoScraper/README.md

 # mongoScraper
-An app that scrapes technologies articles from the New York Times website and allow  users to save articles and leave notes on them .
+An app that scrapes technology articles from the New York Times website and allow  users to save articles and leave notes on them .

 # Technologies Used
 Node.js